Gonzaga back at No. 1 in AP Top 25; Wyoming enters poll

 Houston had the week’s biggest slide, falling eight spots to No. 14 after losses to SMU and Memphis last week.

-No. 22 Wyoming, No. 23 Arkansas and No. 25 Alabama were the week’s new additions, with the Cowboys from the Mountain West Conference earning their first ranking since spending a week in the 2015 poll and only the program’s second appearance since the 1987-88 season.
+No. 22 Wyoming, No. 23 Arkansas and No. 25 Alabama were the week’s new additions, with the Cowboys from the Mountain West Conference earning its first ranking since spending a week in the 2015 poll and only its second appearance since the 1987-88 season.

 The Razorbacks and Crimson Tide have both spent multiple weeks in the poll this season.